robbrad/UKBinCollectionData/wiki/Councils.md

 python collect_data.py EnvironmentFirst https://environmentfirst.co.uk/house.php?uprn=XXXXXXXXXX
 ```

 Note: For properties with collections managed by Environment First, such as Lewes and Eastbourne.
-Replace the XXXXXXXXXXX with the UPRN of your property - you can use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find this.
+Replace the XXXXXXXXXX with the UPRN of your property—you can use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find this.

 ---